brombaut/Algorithms-And-Stuff/practical-statistics-for-data-scientists/README.md

 - Contingency tables are the standard tool for looking at the counts of two categorical variables.
 - Boxplots and violin plots allow you to plot a numeric variable against a categorical variable.

-# Chpater 2 - Data and Sampling Distributions
+# Chapter 2 - Data and Sampling Distributions

 ## T